joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/es/2026/09/09/espanol/ciencia-y-tecnologia/problema-matematico-openai-que-es.html

 **The Theme Park at the Heart of France’s Culture War**\
-`The Puy du Fou is the one of France’s most visited theme parks.
+`The Puy du Fou is one of France’s most visited theme parks.
 Its founder says it gives the French a “founding narrative,” but critics say it peddles “far-right propaganda.”`\
 https://www.nytimes.com/2026/09/09/world/europe/theme-park-france-right-culture-war.html

 **Quote of the Day: Public Misled on Air Quality Following 9/11**\